Dundalk, Maryland: Public transit

-Public transportation between Sparrows Point, Dundalk and Baltimore City was operated by the United Railways and Electric Company's (later the Baltimore Transit Company) #26 streetcar line which ran down the middle of Dundalk Avenue until August 1958.
-Until the early 1950s, the line carried the famous "Red Rocket" streetcars which were two and three car trains of wooden trolleys.
+Public transportation between Sparrows Point, Dundalk, and Baltimore City was operated by the United Railways and Electric Company's (later the Baltimore Transit Company) #26 streetcar line which ran down the middle of Dundalk Avenue until August 1958.
+Until the early 1950s, the line carried the famous "Red Rocket" streetcars, two and three-car trains of wooden trolleys.
 During World War II's rush hours on the line, trains operated on a 30-second headway.

 Between 1940 and 1972, bus service in the Dundalk area was provided by Dundalk Bus Lines.

 Today, public transportation is provided by the Maryland Transit Administration.
-MTA lines that serve the area are CityLink Blue, CityLink Navy, CityLink Orange, LocalLink 59, LocalLink 62, LocalLink 63, Express BusLink 163 and LocalLink 65.
+MTA lines that serve the area are CityLink Blue, CityLink Navy, CityLink Orange, LocalLink 59, LocalLink 62, LocalLink 63, Express BusLink 163, and LocalLink 65.

 Education

 Dundalk contains a campus of the Community College of Baltimore County, known as CCBC-Dundalk.
 It was formerly known as Dundalk Community College.

-For primary and secondary education Dundalk is served by the Baltimore County Public Schools system, with Dundalk High School, Patapsco High School, and Sparrows Point High School being the major high schools to serve the area.
-Dundalk is also home to Sollers Point Technical High School, one of the only high schools in the country to hold an ISO 9001 certification.
+Dundalk is served by the Baltimore County Public Schools system for primary and secondary education, with Dundalk High School, Patapsco High School, and Sparrows Point High School being the major high schools in the area.
+Dundalk is also home to Sollers Point Technical High School, one of the few high schools in the country to hold an ISO 9001 certification.

 Emergency services

-Dundalk is under jurisdiction of Baltimore County Police Department, Dundalk (Precinct 12), which is located at 428 Westham Way.
+The Baltimore County Police Department, Dundalk (Precinct 12), is located at 428 Westham Way and has jurisdiction over the town.

-There are multiple fire stations serving within the Dundalk area.
+Multiple fire stations serve the Dundalk area: